 - Keep the soil moist, but do not drown them in water.
 This happy medium is most easily reached with a spray bottle.

 - Make sure only 1 plant is growing in each pot.
-If two begin to compete, choose which one you’d like to keep.
+If two begin to compete, choose the one you’d like to keep and uproot the other; this is also called plant thinning to achieve the right plant population.
 Try not to stray too far from Darwinian principles.

 - Do not transplant outside until after the last average frost date.
 If you’re concerned about another possible frost, cover them with our Pop-Up Plant Covers.

-- Prune when necessary, watch for aphids, and remove leaves that grow on the bottom foot of the plant.
+- Prune when necessary, watch for aphids, and remove leaves that grow at the bottom foot of the plant.